mateoguzmana/app-store-connect-release-notes/README.md

-# app-store-connect-translations
+# app-store-connect-release-notes
-Upload translations to the App Store Connect
+Upload release notes to the App Store Connect